 Next, a value in monetary terms will be assigned to each asset and each debt.
 When the assets or debts are complex, it may be necessary to retain a C.P.A. or appraiser to put a value on various pieces of property.
 For example, if there is a family business, it may be necessary to retain experts to value the business.

 The property is then distributed “fairly” between the spouses.
 This does not necessarily mean that all of the property will be liquidated and the proceeds split 50/50.
 Instead, when determining how to divide the property in a fair way, the court will look at the nature of the specific property, each spouse’s economic circumstances, what each spouse contributed to acquiring the marital property, any increase or decrease in the value of the separate property in the course of the marriage, any depletion of the separate property for marital purposes (such as buying a family home), and other factors.
 In terms of contributions to the marital estate, both statute and courts acknowledge that one person taking on the role of being a homemaker is considered contributing.

 If you are concerned about the equitable distribution of your marital property, you should retain an experienced family law attorney.
-At Plog & Stein, we are sympathetic to our clients' needs and provide careful and tenacious advocacy to protect their interests.
+At Plog & Stein, P.C. we are sympathetic to our clients’ needs and provide careful and tenacious advocacy to protect their interests.
 Our retainer rates are competitive.
-Contact Plog & Stein at (303) 781-0322 or via our online form for an appointment with a divorce lawyer.
+Contact Plog & Stein, P.C. in the Denver area at (303) 781-0322 or via our online form for an appointment with a divorce lawyer.
 Our Denver equitable distribution attorneys also represent people in Westminster, Broomfield, and Boulder, as well as other cities in Jefferson, Adams, and Boulder Counties.